nf-core/website/src/content/docs/tutorials/adding_a_pipeline/first_release.md

 e.g. `0.0.0dev`.
 When making a release, version numbers should all be numeric.
 Pipeline release numbers MUST use [Semantic Versioning](https://semver.org/).

-:::note
+:::tip
-Use the `nf-core bump-version` command to increment the version numbers.
+Instead of manually changing the version number, use the `nf-core bump-version` command to increment the version numbers.
 The version number exists in many places in the codebase, and this tool consistently updates all of them.
 :::